redpwn/rctf/docs/content/configuration.md

 `value`|Required.
 The value to match against.
 `divisions`|Required.
 A list of divisions (by id) that the user is allowed to be in.
 The default division is the first in the list.

 If a user does not match any rules in `divisionACLs`, then they are not allowed to register.
 Evaluating entries is done in the order they are configured, and only the first matching entry applies.
+If `divisionACLs` are not specified, then no restrictions are applied.

-If `divisionACLs` is not specified or email verification is off, then any user is allowed in any division, and the first division is the default.
+The `defaultDivision` option is only used if `divisionACLs` does not exist or if email verification is off.
+If this is not configured either, a division will be picked to be default (most likely, but not guaranteed to be, the first).

 ## Shared Configuration